-- (2) Check the appropriate box indicating whether any other firm currently has or had an ownership interest in your firm at present or at any time in the past.
-If you checked yes, please explain. - (3) Check the appropriate box that indicates whether at present or at any time in the past your firm: - (a) ever existed under different ownership, a different type of ownership, or a different name; - (b) existed as a subsidiary of any other firm; - (c) existed as a partnership in which one or more of the partners are/were other firms; - (d) owned any percentage of any other firm; and - (e) had any subsidiaries of its own. - (f) served as a subcontractor with another firm constituting more than 25% of your firm's receipts.
+- other businesses by identifying the business or person with whom you have any formal, informal, written, or oral agreement.
+Provide an explanation of any items shared with other firms in the space provided. - (2) Check the appropriate box indicating whether any other firm currently has or had an ownership interest in your firm at present or at any time in the past.
+If you checked yes, please explain. - (3) Check the appropriate box that indicates whether at present or at any time in the past your firm: - (a) ever existed under different ownership, a different type of ownership, or a different name; - (b) existed as a subsidiary of any other firm; - (c) existed as a partnership in which one or more of the partners are/were other firms; - (d) owned any percentage of any other firm; - (e) had any subsidiaries of its own. - served as a subcontractor with another firm constituting more than 25% of your firm's receipts.

-If you answered "Yes" to any of the questions in (3)(af), you may be asked to explain the arrangement in detail.
+If you answered "Yes" to any of the questions in (3)(a-f), you may be asked to explain the arrangement in detail.